21 Best Weekend Getaways in New Jersey (By a Local)

 🗺️ Asbury Park, NJ (Monmouth County) | Google Maps | Destination Website | 👉 Search Hotels in Asbury Park on Booking

 Asbury Park’s beautiful beaches and lively boardwalk make this a popular spot for daytrippers and weekenders alike.
 The beaches and boardwalk are clean and inviting.
 The area has a relaxed vibe that visitors of all ages enjoy.
 Here you can find some of the best views of the Jersey Shore around.

 For entertainment, stop in at the lively Stone Pony which often features live music.
 Asbury Park also has a host of venues and restaurants that offer great food and service.
 One of my personal favorites is the Asbury Festhalle and Biergarten.
 It’s got great food, a great beer selection, and two levels of indoor and outdoor seating.

 🗺️ Ocean Grove, NJ (Monmouth County) | Google Maps | Destination Website | 👉 Search Hotels in Ocean Grove on Booking

 Reminiscent of Cape May, Ocean Grove is also known for its Victorian-style homes.
 This peaceful beach town makes for a great weekend getaway.
 Those who want great views of the beach, but without a lot of fuss will love it.
 Ocean Grove also features The Great Auditorium – a popular venue that hosts religious services and choral events that many enjoy.

-This classic beach town has a beautiful boardwalk, great views of the ocean, and a laid-back feel.
+This classic New Jersey beach town has a beautiful boardwalk, great views of the ocean, and a laid-back feel.
 It’s a dry town too, so no alcohol is served here.
 This makes it particularly appealing to families, and perhaps less appealing to the younger, more lively crowd.

 It’s a great place to come and relax and enjoy evening strolls along the boardwalk as the sun sets.